rapideinternet/laravel-queue-kafka/README.md

 #### Acknowledgement

 This library is inspired by [laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq) by vyuldashev.
-And the Kafka implementation by [https://github.com/Superbalist/php-pubsub-kafka](Superbalist)
+And the Kafka implementations by [Superbalist](https://github.com/Superbalist/php-pubsub-kafka) be sure to check those out.

 #### Contribution

 You can contribute to this package by discovering bugs and opening issues.
 Please, add to which version of package you create pull request or issue.

-#### Supported versions of Laravel (+Lumen)
+#### Supported versions of Laravel

-5.4

-The version is being matched by the release tag of this library.
+Tested on: [5.4]